 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Timor-Leste for the most up-to-date information.

 A visa on arrival (of up to 30 days’ duration) is available to valid Australian passport holders who arrive at Nicolau Lobato International Airport or Dili Seaport, based on the purpose and period of stay indicated by the applicant at the time of entry and provided entry into Timor-Leste is regarded by local authorities as being for a legitimate purpose.
 Visa on arrival is only available for Australians arriving by air or sea.
 There is a charge of US$30 on arrival at Nicolau Lobato International Airport for an entry visa.
 There are no money exchange facilities at the airport.
 Australians arriving at the land border near Atambua/Batugade will need to obtain a visa prior to arrival.
 This can be arranged through the Timor-Leste Immigration official email address at firstname.lastname@example.org.
 A departure tax of US$10 applies to departing travellers.